nhn/tui.calendar/docs/en/apis/tzdate.md

 - Type: `getSeconds(): number`
 - Returns: `number` - the seconds of the date and time of the TZDate instance

-Returns the seconds of the TZDate instance.
+Returns the seconds of the TZDate instance date and time.

 [⬆️ Back to the list](#instance-methods)